JorgeHohhe/ProjectsAI/README.md

 # ProjectsAI
-AI projects of a university subject
+AI projects of university subject CMC-15 - Artificial Intelligence

 # How to Install

-In a python 3.7.13 environment, run:
+In a python environment, run:

 ```
 git clone https://github.com/JorgeHohhe/ProjectsAI.git